-For questions, please contact Dustin Tamsen at Dustin.Tamsen@DC.GOV
+For questions, please contact Celina Ketelsen at Celina.Ketelsen@dc.gov.

 FREQUENTLY ASKED QUESTIONS AND ANSWERS

 Dyslexia and Reading Difficulties Awareness Training

 1. How do educators access the Dyslexia and other reading difficulties awareness module?
 OSSE has created a Dyslexia and reading difficulties awareness module.
 Educators can access the Dyslexia and reading difficulties awareness module, as well as other professional development opportunities, via the OSSE Learning Management System (LMS).
 The OSSE LMS organizes eLearning content in one centralized location, provides unlimited access to professional learning and tracks and maintains progress for each user.